Oral History Association

 The Oral History Association (OHA) is a professional association for oral historians and others interested in advancing the practice and use of oral history.
 It is based in the United States but has international membership.
-Its mission is "to bring together all persons interested in oral history as a way of collecting and interpreting human memories to foster knowledge and human dignity."
+Its mission is that they are "a dynamic crossroads of ideas and people, connecting and inspiring practitioners, and supporting their work to ethically collect, preserve, share, and interpret memories which foster knowledge and respect."

 History

-In 1966 James V. Mink, director of the UCLA Oral History Program, planned and staged the First National Colloquium on Oral History, which was held in California, at the Lake Arrowhead Conference Center, on 25-28 September.
+In 1966 James V. Mink, director of the UCLA Oral History Program, planned and staged the First National Colloquium on Oral History, which was held in California, at the Lake Arrowhead Conference Center, on 25–28 September.
 Panelists at the meeting included Louis M. Starr, director of the Columbia University oral history program; Elizabeth Mason, associate director of the Columbia University oral history program; Allan Nevins, writer and historian; Samuel Hand, history professor at the University of Vermont; and Saul Benison, writer and history professor at Brandeis University.
 The founding of an oral history association was first discussed at this meeting, and James Mink served as the Chairman of the new association from 1967 to 1968.

 In its first newsletter, in June 1967, the association announced that it had been incorporated as a registered non-profit educational organization in New York State.

 In 1968 Louis Starr organized the Second National Colloquium on Oral History which was held at Arden House in Harriman, New York.
 Starr served as the Oral History Association's first president.

 In 2017 the association established its headquarters at Middle Tennessee State University for a term of at least five years.
 In October 2022 it was announced that in January 2023 the association would move its headquarters to the Institute for Oral History at Baylor University, in Waco, Texas.